spessasus/soundfont-proposals/default_modulators.md

 - If a modulator is identical to the defined SF2 default modulator, it overrides the modulator in the default modulator list
 - If a modulator is identical to the defined SF2 default modulator and has the "transform amount" field set to 0, it removes it from the default modulator list.

-The default modulator list is altered at load time and then it acts exactly like the default SF2 modulator list, being overriden at the instrument level.
+The default modulator list is altered at load time and then it acts exactly like the default SF2 modulator list.

 ## Rationale
 Sfspec24 section 3.2: